-There are other pockets of Singapore where you’ll find black-and-whites, including Chip Bee Gardens, Eng Neo Ave, Fort Road, Malcolm Road, Medway Park, Monk’s Hill, Hooper Road, Nassim Road, Seton Close and Woodleigh Park.
+There are other pockets of the island where you’ll find these colonial homes.
+These include Chip Bee Gardens, Eng Neo Ave, Fort Road, Malcolm Road, Medway Park, Monk’s Hill, Hooper Road, Nassim Road, Seton Close and Woodleigh Park.
 There are also a couple of privately owned ones on Chancery Road and on the East Coast, while the Botanic Gardens and Fort Canning both have some splendid properties built in the same era that are worth seeing too.

 A final word

-Even if you’re only in holidaying in Singapore, do try to see some.
-They’re a world away from the skyscrapers and apartment blocks and are usually set in beautiful green areas off the tourist track.
+Even if you’re only in holidaying in Singapore, do try to see a few of these houses.
+They’re a world away from the skyscrapers and apartment blocks and are usually set in beautiful green areas off the tourist track!

 There are some great books on black-and-whites and their heritage and artitecture; here’s one you can buy online.

 Get the latest events, stories and special offers

 sent to your inbox.

 By signing up, you'll receive our weekly newsletters and offers, which you can unsubscribe to anytime.